MvvsnmDevops4122/K8s/K8S_PV_PVC_Volume_17.md

 * It is a namespaced resource, so it belongs to a specific namespace.

-* PVCs specify the desired characteristics of the storage, such as the required capacity, access modes, and optionally a StorageClass.
+* PVC specifies required size, access mode, and optional StorageClass.

 * When a PVC is created, Kubernetes attempts to find a suitable PV that matches the PVC's requirements and binds the PVC to that PV.